soodoku/tldr/summaries/48_million_mutinies.md

 	* Pakistan were relaxed enough about their religion.
 It was just the wretched laws, hanging like a cloud over one: the call to prayers, the moulvi coming to my friend’s house and asking why he hadn’t seen us at the mosque recently.
 The thought police.
 Islam on wheels.

 * ‘Most of them are Shias.
 The highlight of their year is the Mohurram.’
 The period of mourning for Hussain, the son of Ali, the Shia hero.
 ‘Elsewhere Mohurram runs for 12 days, or 40 days.
 Here in Lucknow it runs for two months and eight days.

+* Muslims in India weren’t doing well, because after partition there were no jobs for them, and a general lack of opportunity.
+There was the resentment of the majority community.
+It was but natural.
+First you fight to get a country, and then you refuse to go. ...
+My brother did brilliantly in his studies, in India and then in the United States.
+When he came back to India he couldn’t get a job for six months.
+He went to Pakistan and got a job right away.

 ### Sikhs